-At the base lies the standardized terminology (ST-002 ISBT 128 Standard Terminology for Medical Products of Human Origin) that will ensure the common understanding of terms.
+At the base lies the standardized terminology (ISBT 128 Standard Terminology for Medical Products of Human Origin) that will ensure common understanding of terms.
 Without clarity at this level any further attempt at standardization is lost.
 However, obtaining agreement on standardized terminology at the necessary level of detail involves careful analysis and robust consensus.
 A simple example serves to illustrate this.
-The term 'leukodepleted' is widely understood as meaning the removal of leukocytes from a blood component; however there are different ways of carrying out such a removal, and differing amounts of residual leukocytes that are used to define leukodepleted.
+DMSO is used during cryopreservation of a cellular therapy product.
+However, different concentrations may be used and hydroxyethyl starch may be added.
 In order to accommodate these variations a range of standardized terminology and associated values are required.
-Extreme care is needed in order to ensure that an internationally agreed standardized terminology is defined at the required level of granularity.
+Extreme care is needed in order to ensure that internationally agreed standardized terminology is defined at the required level of granularity.
 This provides confidence in the consistency of both the information being transferred and the quality of the product described.
 The standardized terminology needs to be accessible to all users of the standard.